The Choice is Yours

 The announcer for this pilot was Let's Make a Deal's own Jay Stewart.
 Although he was a ubiquitous voice on game shows for years, this pilot actually marks the only time that he and Bill crossed paths professionally.

-It was also the only time that Bill worked with Stefan Hatos-Monty Hall Productions, which was likely due to location, location, location.
+It was also one of the only times that Bill worked with Stefan Hatos-Monty Hall Productions, which was likely due to location, location, location.
 Bill remained rooted in New York until 1978, while Hatos & Hall were based in Hollywood.
 The company peaked in success and productivity during the early 1970s.
-By the time Bill settled down permanently on the west coast, the company was in a slow period In 1978, their primary income came from selling reruns of Let's Make a Deal, which had ended production.
+By the time Bill settled down permanently on the west coast, the company was in a slow period In 1978; their primary income came from selling reruns of Let's Make a Deal, which had ended production.
 And Monty Hall tended to cast himself as host for the company's new output from that point onward.